nc-katherine-hurst/be1-katas/05_splitTheData.md

 ];
 ```

-Change how the data is organised into the following:
+The function `splitTheData` returns the data reorganised into a new object with keys of `people`, `games` and `gamesPeopleLike`, like so:

 ```js
 {